csparkresearch/eyes17lib-docs/docs/programming/meters.md

 ## :material-math-norm: get_capacitance : Measure Capacitance

-Reads capacitance between IN1 and GND, and returns the value.
+Measures capacitance between IN1 and GND, and returns the value.